 A business that is disrupted due to a cybersecurity breach feels the pressure to restore operations immediately to minimize the disruption.
 In this situation, our team of experts managed the forensics response, properly investigated the issue, and provided risk analysis and additional technical resources.
 The emergency was resolved in the short-term and we provided long-terms solutions to improve prevention, detection and response capabilities.

 Cyber threats and cyberattacks have increased dramatically over the past decade.
 These attacks have exposed sensitive personal and business information, disrupted the critical operations of organizations and imposed high costs on the economy and businesses.
-The majority of costs are not from the actual compliance failure.
-The largest costs to an organization stem from having an indefensible process when litigation ensues.
-It is imperative your clients stay informed about the continuously changing forms of cyber threats and develop appropriate, cost-effective controls to safeguard their businesses from data breaches and potential litigation.
+It is imperative you clients stay informed about the continuously changing forms of cyber threats and develop appropriate, cost-effective controls to safeguard your businesses from data breaches.